National Institute for Basic Biology

 NIBB joined with the Temasek Life Sciences Laboratory (TLL) in an international academic cooperation agreement starting from 16 August 2010.
 This academic cooperation includes the promotion of joint research activities, hosting of practical courses, and graduate student exchange.

 In April of 2009 NIBB entered into an Academic Exchange Agreement for the promotion of plant science research with Germany’s Max Planck Institute for Plant Breeding Research (MPIPZ).
-The agreement has lead to joint symposia and researcher exchanges.
+For five years until 2014, we held joint symposiums and researcher exchanges.

 On the recommendation of the union of Japanese societies of biological science NIBB holds Okazaki Biology Conferences (OBC).
 The conferences address new problems in the biological sciences and facilitate the development of future areas of research, as well as providing opportunities to create new international networks of scientists.